lybird300/lybird300.github.io/_posts/2015-04-02-coalescent.md

 ---
 A genealogy is completely summarized by the entire topology (who relates to whom) and the length of each branch (intervals between two subsequent convergence/divergence events).
 The coalescent approach generates the genealogy backwards, instead of forwards, for a sample of sequences (rather than the entire population).
 It traces the ancestral lineages, which are the series of genetic ancestors of the samples at a locus, back through time.
 The history of a sample of size <b>n</b> comprises n − 1 coalescent events.
 Each coalescent event decreases the number of ancestral lineages by one.
 This takes the sample from the present day when there are n lineages through a series of steps in which the number of lineages decreases from n to n − 1, then from n − 1 to n − 2, etc., then finally from two to one.
 At each coalescent event, two of the lineages fuse into one common-ancestral lineage.
 The result is a bifurcating tree.
 This approach introduces computational and analytical convenience because the history of the entire population includes sequences that are extinct or we have not sampled.

-This post will briefly introduce the coalescent theory, including its history, the basic model, and important extensions.
-For details such as theorems and their proofs, please refer to the resources provided at the end of this page.

-<blockquote>All models are wrong.
-We make tentative assumptions about the real world which we know are false but which we believe may be useful.(Box 1976)</blockquote>

-<h2>History</h2>
 Gustave Malécot (in the 1940’s) introduced the idea of following a pair of gene copies back to their common ancestor and the notion of <b>identity by descent (IDB)</b>: If we pick two genes from a <b>Wright-Fisher (WF)</b> population, how long ago on average did the two genes share their <b>most recent common ancestor (MRCA)</b>?
 Genealogical approaches to samples larger than two appeared in response to the first direct measurements of molecular variation (Harris 1966; Lewontin and Hubby 1966).
 Since then there have been some seminal work:
 <ul>
 <li>Ewens (1972): Derived the distribution of allele counts in a sample under the infinite-alleles model of selectively neutral mutation</li>